rezer-bleede/refdata-hub/README.md

 This command starts:

 - **PostgreSQL** (`db`) seeded with example canonical values and configuration defaults.
+- **Target Demo Postgres** (`targetdb`) populated with customer records for mapping demos and tests.
 - **FastAPI backend** (`api`) exposing REST endpoints under `http://localhost:8000`.
 - **Reviewer UI** (`reviewer-ui`) served from `http://localhost:5173` with a Bootstrap 5 design system and multi-theme support.
+- **Ollama llama3 runtime** (`ollama`) delivering an offline LLM endpoint for semantic matching experiments.

-The container now ships a custom Nginx configuration that falls back to `index.html`, so deep links such as `http://localhost:5173/dashboard` or browser refreshes on nested routes resolve correctly without returning a 404.
-  The image also bakes in a browser-friendly `VITE_API_BASE_URL` pointing at `http://localhost:8000`, so the dashboard can reach the
-  FastAPI backend without extra host aliases.
+The reviewer UI container now ships a custom Nginx configuration that falls back to `index.html`, so deep links such as `http://localhost:5173/dashboard` or browser refreshes on nested routes resolve correctly without returning a 404.
+The image also bakes in a browser-friendly `VITE_API_BASE_URL` pointing at `http://localhost:8000`, so the dashboard can reach the FastAPI backend without extra host aliases.
 The first boot performs all schema creation and seeding automatically.
+The Docker Compose profile defaults to the offline Ollama matcher so you can experiment with semantic ranking without external credentials.
+Switch to the hosted API mode from the dashboard when you want to provide your own OpenAI-compatible endpoint.
 All runtime changes (matching thresholds, preferred matcher backend, API keys, additional canonical values, etc.) should be made through the Reviewer UI.
 No extra scripts are required after `docker compose up`.
 If you ever wipe the database manually, simply refresh the UI—the backend now recreates the default configuration record on demand so the dashboard no longer stalls with "Unable to load configuration" toasts.
 Legacy deployments that predate the JSON `canonicalvalue.attributes` column are also remediated at startup, preventing the `UndefinedColumn` errors that previously surfaced in the API logs.
 For connectivity troubleshooting tips and a breakdown of the new debug logging surfaced in both the UI console and backend logs, see [`docs/TROUBLESHOOTING.md`](docs/TROUBLESHOOTING.md).

 ### Reviewer UI at a glance